How To Handle An Accident With An Uninsured Driver

 Contact Us at (800) 722-9744 NOW To Speak To An Experienced Injury Lawyer For FREE.

-Since 1996, the Law Offices of Marc J. Shuman & Associates have been helping Car Accident victims, all injured victims and their families, navigate the complex legal process.
+Since 1996, the Law Offices of Shuman Legal have been helping Car Accident victims, all injured victims and their families, navigate the complex legal process.
 As experienced personal injury, worker’s compensation, and wrongful death attorneys, we can help you evaluate the facts, assess your options, navigate the legal challenges, and advocate on your behalf.

-Marc J. Shuman & Associates has over 77 combined years of experience advocating for over 20,000 injury victims and their families and recovering over 50 million dollars on their behalf.
+Shuman Legal has over 77 combined years of experience advocating for over 20,000 injury victims and their families and recovering over 50 million dollars on their behalf.
 We advocate on your behalf, so you can focus on the task of recovery.